-Gilliams has also helped his father with the Sebastian Property Owners Association (SPOA) as a member of the board of directors with people like Diana Bolton, Bob Bedea, Bob Stephens, and Ben Hocker.
+Gilliams has also helped his father with the Sebastian Property Owners Association (SPOA) as a member of the board of directors with people like Diana Bolton of Sebastian, Bob Bedea, Bob Stephens, and Ben Hocker.
 Unfortunately, SPOA has since collapsed to nearly nothing under their control.

 No Name Bar in Sebastian

 Gilliams and his father own and operate the No Name Bar in Sebastian.
 A few people from his bar allege that Gilliams and his father were livid when their establishment received a code violation on August 10, 2021, for all the patio chairs and picnic tables in the parking lot and on the grass down by the public roadway.